 Advantages of the Hybrid Working Model

 Getting hybrid working right can yield significant results.
-Success enjoyed by businesses with flexible working are testament to that.
+The success enjoyed by businesses with flexible working is testament to that.
 Here are our top 3 advantages your business could enjoy from a hybrid working model.

 Encompasses Best of Both Approaches

-Clearly there is an appetite for more remote working, but there are aspects workers aren't fond of.
+Clearly, there is an appetite for more remote work, but there are aspects workers aren't fond of.
 A Mercer study found that 94% do not think remote working hinders productivity.
-But, in the same study 20% of people say they struggle with collaboration away from the office.
+But, in the same study, 20% of people say they struggle with collaboration away from the office.

 In essence, a hybrid approach marries remote and in-office working.
 Collaboration improves with more regular face-to-face meetings and having teams in the office.
 With home working, autonomy and quieter workspaces will also assist productivity.